WOMEN’S LEADERSHIP DEVELOPMENT SERIES

 - Apply workshop information to strengthen communications across organizational levels

-Session Two: Skills and Qualities for Women Leaders – Identify your Leadership Style
+Session Two: Identify your Leadership Style: Skills and Qualities of Successful Women Leaders

 There are essential skills and attributes required of those who are in, or aspire to be in, leadership positions.
 During this session, learners will focus on an inventory of their leadership skills and identify their most effective style to motivate others to achieve results.

 - Explore traits which are essential for women in leadership

 - Evaluate current leadership skills

 - Develop strategies to close the gap between current skills and those required of one’s role